vesoft-inc/nebula/src/tools/importer/README.md

 ## Importer

-`Importer` is a tool used to load a small amount of data from a `CSV` file into `Nebula`.
+`Importer` is a tool used to load a small amount of data from a CSV file into Nebula Graph.
 It is single-threaded.

 ### Download JARs